You knew for sure you were the one doing the best job. Still – someone who wasn’t as competent as you got the position you wanted.

 During my years as a founding CEO in a growing company with emerging career opportunities, I gained insight into the anatomy of success among my employees.
 I ransacked myself – what was the real reason I let a person in my organization advance?
 I delved into psychology.
 Later on, this interest in why we do what we do make me found SocialPro.

 In this article, I will try to use findings in behavioral science to help you understand the inscrutable ways of your boss.

-Scientists at the University of Oklahoma discovered that the majority of our decisions are based upon feelings.
-After we have made the feeling-induced decision, we come up with different logical rationalizations to justify that decision.
+Scientists at the University of Oklahoma discovered that the majority of our decisions are based on feelings.
+After we have made the feeling induced decision, we come up with different logical rationalizations to justify that decision.
 Let’s use an example:

 – “I crave a cookie,” which is a feeling, is translated by our brain to equal something along the lines of: “I’ve been working hard today, I should treat myself with a cookie.
 Besides that, it’s been a long time since I last had a cookie.”
 You see?
 Logical justifications for the decision.